benspector3/pong-asd/README.md

 ### Factory Function

-We will need to manage the data for each `gameItem` in this project.
-I highly recommend using a factory function to ensure that each `gameItem` has the data below:
+We will need to manage the data for each `GameItem` in this project.
+I highly recommend using a factory function to ensure that each `GameItem` has the data below:
 - `gameItem.$element`
 - `gameItem.x`
 - `gameItem.y`